rooseveltrp/sample_laravel_bootstrap/README.md

 vagrant up
 ```

-**Please wait until Vagrant downloads the required box and configures the VM.**
+**Please wait until Vagrant downloads the required box and finishes configuring the VM.**

-- Open your favorite web browser and visit http://192.168.33.10/
+- Open your favorite web browser and visit http://192.168.33.10/ to test the app.

 ## Running PHPUnit Tests